FirmGuardian/cryptengine/README.md

 # Getting Started

-## Building the Project
+## Tooling

 1) Golang: This version of `cryptengine` uses Go v1.9.x.
 You can find that [here](https://golang.org/dl/).
 2) GB: This project has been scaffolded for GB.
 You can find that [here](https://getgb.io/docs/install/).
 3) Godo: This project uses a Golang task runner that's in the same vein as Gulp or Rake.
 From the command line, run `go get -u gopkg.in/godo.v2/cmd/godo`
+4) [Optional] It is highly recommended to utilize Gometalinter, a wrapper around a set of static analyzers and linting tools.
+You can find it [here](https://github.com/alecthomas/gometalinter).

+## Building the Project

-3) In the root of the project, type `godo` to build the project for macOS and Windows.
+1) In the root of the project, type `godo` to build the project for macOS and Windows.
+2) High-five yourself for winning.

 ## Updating Vendor Libraries